-- 1. Visit with your school counselor or the Dickinson High School principal to determine whether you are a candidate for the alternative school. - 2.
-Recommendation of the Dickinson High School principal either approval or denial. - 3.
-If approved, call Southwest Community High School to make an appointment for parent(s) or guardians and student to meet the principal and go over policies at Southwest Community High School. - 4.
+- 1. Visit with your school counselor OR the Dickinson High School principal to determine whether you are a candidate for the alternative school. - - 2.
+Recommendation of the Dickinson High School principal either approval or denial.
+This is a form that is obtained from the DHS Principal or Vice Principal. - 3.
+If approved, call Southwest Community High School 701-456-0042 to make an appointment for parent(s) or guardian(s) and student to meet the principal and go over policies at Southwest Community High School. - 4.
 Fill out application/registration forms at Southwest Community High School. - 5.
 Return application and registration forms - a.
-If there is no waiting list, and you are approved, the transfer will be processed - b.
-If there is a waiting list, your name be placed on it.
+If there is no waiting list, and you are approved, the transfer will be processed. - b.
+If there is a waiting list, your name be placed on it. - i.

-- i.
 The waiting list is taken as an as-needed basis Those students with higher needs, i.e. age, credits etc. are taken into consideration first.
 They will have priority for admission once there is an opening, at the discretion and judgment of the principal.
 If the principal determines that the needs are equal across the board, then admission will be determined on a first-come, first-served basis. - 6.
-Officially withdraw from your high school.
+Officially, withdraw from your high school and begin school at SWCHS Any fines that you may owe to DHS still will need to be taken care of before graduation from either high school.

 Selected students are those who are at risk of dropping out because of failure in a conventional school setting.
-The smaller school atmosphere fosters positive teacher/student relationships creating an atmosphere of optimism about student potential.
+The smaller school atmosphere fosters positive teacher/student relationships creating an atmosphere of optimism about student potential, focusing on student individualized learning, and student responsibility for attendance and achievement.

-The curriculum at Southwest Community High School is tailored but not downgraded, focusing on a student's needs and interests by customizing and individualizing the curriculum.
-Because students are held to high standards of accountability in all course work, those students who need additional support services beyond what is available in a typical classroom are generally not good candidates for the alternative high school and enrollment at Southwest Community High School may be denied.
+The curriculum at Southwest Community High School is tailored, but not downgraded, focusing on a student needs and interests by customizing and individualizing the curriculum.

+Because students are held to high standards of accountability in all course work, those students who need additional support services beyond what is available in a typical classroom are generally not good candidates for the alternative high school, and enrollment at Southwest Community High School may be denied.